yun-vis/fhstp-bcc-mobile/pages/roomsetup.md

 @Dao
 interface ContactsDao {

-    //    @Insert
+        // Insert
-    // There are strategies implemented
     // @Upsert: if exist then update, otherwise insert
     @Insert(onConflict = OnConflictStrategy.IGNORE)
     fun addContact(contactEntity: ContactEntity)

+    // Update
     @Update
     fun updateContact(contactEntity: ContactEntity)

+    // Delete
     @Delete
     fun deleteContact(contactEntity: ContactEntity)

+    // Queries
     // SQL keywords are not case sensitive, keep it upper case to distinct from user-defined content
     @Query("SELECT * FROM contacts")
     fun getAllContacts(): Flow<List<ContactEntity>>

     @Query("SELECT * FROM contacts WHERE name = :contactName")
-    // flow is a ds that will notify us about there is a change in the table. in practice, the flow will emit a new list of contact fun findContactsWithName(contactName: String): Flow<List<ContactEntity>>
+    // flow is a ds that will notify us about there is a change in the table.
+    // In practice, the flow will emit a new list of contact fun findContactsWithName(contactName: String): Flow<List<ContactEntity>>

 //    fun main(){
 //        dao.findContactsWithName("Ali")
 //    }